 - Aes-103 increases oxygen affinity of Hb of blood from healthy controls and from sickle cell patients on or not on hydroxyurea.

-In vitro data in human SCD blood indicates:
+In vitro data in human SCD blood indicate:

-- Aes-103 reduces the fragility of oxygenated human sickle cell blood to shear stress.
+- Aes-103 reduces the fragility of oxygenated human sickle cell blood to shear stress (Shear Stress Poster).